carlst99/DbgCensus/README.md

 ### Performing Queries

 Grab an `IQueryService` instance.
-This is a wrapper around the registered `IQueryBuilderFactory` and `ICensusRestClient` objects, which you can use if you need slightly more control over your queries.
+This is a wrapper around the registered `IQueryBuilderFactory` and `ICensusRestClient` objects, which you can use individually if you need slightly more control over your queries.

 ```csharp
 IQueryBuilder query = _queryService.CreateQuery()